-State has a system of graduated licensing for teen drivers.
+Alabama has a system of graduated licensing for novice drivers.

-- At age 16, after a teen has held a permit for 6 months and completed a minimum of 30 hours behind-the-wheel practice, they are eligible for the road test.
-After meeting the above requirements, they can be waived from taking the road test if they have received a certificate from their Driver’s Education instructor.
+- At age 16, after an individual has held a permit for 6 months and completed a minimum of 30 hours behind-the-wheel practice, they are eligible for the road test.
+An individual can be waived from taking the road test if they have received a certificate from their Driver Education instructor.

-At 17, and with 6 months of driving experience with no violations, teens are eligible for an unrestricted license.
+At age 17, with 6 months of driving experience and with no violations, drivers are eligible for an unrestricted license.